Warning notification:Warning

 Symptoms - Overactive thyroid (hyperthyroidism)

-The thyroid is found at the front of the neck.
-It produces hormones that affect things such as your heart rate and body temperature.
+The thyroid produces hormones that affect things such as your heart rate and body temperature.

-Extra levels of these hormones can cause unpleasant and serious problems that may need treatment.
+If you have too much of these hormones, it can cause serious problems that may need treatment.

-The symptoms may develop gradually or suddenly.
-For some people they can be mild, but for others they can be severe and significantly affect their life.
+Symptoms can develop gradually or suddenly.
+For some people they can be mild and manageable.
+For others they can be severe and significantly affect their lives.

 Symptoms of an overactive thyroid